ahsanul-mahbub/habit-tracker/habit-tracker/README.md

-# Almanac — Habit Tracker & Focus Timer
+# RoboNexBD — Habit Tracker & Focus Timer

 A private, offline personal productivity dashboard: daily habit tracking with streaks and history, plus a Pomodoro-style focus timer.
 No backend, no